sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 - Sensitivity to question complexity: As complexity of the questions increases, “the performance [of models] decreases and the variance increases”, which is said to suggest that “models are not performing formal reasoning”, and that the increase in variance is “in line with the pattern-matching hypothesis”.

-- Impact of irrelevant information: Introducing a clause of no operational significance (No-Op), leads to large performance degradation across models, suggesting “deeper issues in their reasoning processes”.
+- Impact of irrelevant information: Introducing a clause of no operational significance (NoOp), leads to large performance degradation across models, suggesting “deeper issues in their reasoning processes”.

 The paper concludes that LMs “are not performing formal reasoning”.